 The Bank adheres to the three lines of defense model for the management of operational resilience risk.
-The business (first line of defence) is supported by an independent Cyber, IT Risk Management Departments reporting to Group Head of Risk (second line of defence).
+The business (first line of defence) is supported by an independent Cyber and IT Risk Management Departments (second line of defence).
 The management of operational resilience risk is subject to independent review by Internal Audit (third line of defence).